 Name:

 Senior Year Residential City:

 Summer Address:

 Current Phone No.: Fredonia E-mail:

-pedagogy" of our professional eduhours of in-agency experiences ov supervision of a BSW or MSW woo rred to by the Council on Social Work Education as the "signature ucation.
-It is a serious commitment that requires you to have 450 yer two semesters (225 hours each semester) under the rker.
+pedagogy" of our professional echours of in-agency experiences of supervision of a BSW or MSW wo rred to by the Council on Social Work Education as the "signature ucation.
+It is a serious commitment that requires you to have 450 ver two semesters (225 hours each semester) under the rker.
 Through your coursework and the supervised practice of opportunity to learn, practice, and demonstrate your competency all worker.

-orm with the required attachments, you are telling us that you are deling us that you are deling us that you are that you will have met the Field practicum requirements.
+orm with the required attachments, you are telling us that you are deling us that you are deling us that you are

-completion and submission of this requirements for entering the Fie enter into Field Practicum experie each semester.
-In making this agr Education met by the first official Practicum and Field Practicum with oplying for the senior year Field Education content area with the start form and required documents.
+completion and submission of the requirements for entering the Field enterinto Field Practicum experience semester.
+In making this age Education met by the first official Practicum and Field Practicum with the first official practicum and Field Practicum and oplying for the senior year Field Education content area with the soform and required documents.
 I acknowledge that I know the ld Education sequence of the curriculum which requires me to ences in a human service agency, under supervision, for 225 hours reement, I understand that I must have the requirements for Field day of classes for the semester in which I am registering for Field th Seminar.
-If these are not met, I understand that I cannot be effirst semester of Field Practicum and Field Education.
+If these are not met, I understand that I cannot be efirst semester of Field Practicum and Field Education.

 Signed Date